 Start with a budget

-Spent too much last year?
+Spend too much last year?
+Be a better money manager this year.
 Create a holiday budget to keep within your limits.
 Consider not just the cost of gifts, but the other important parts of the holiday like meals, parties and travel.
 And don’t forget the wrapping paper and shipping costs for out-of-town gifts.

 Purchase gift cards